Taikibonnet/mook-robotic-hub/README.md

 ### Prerequisites

-- A GitHub account
+- A GitHub account (to fork/clone the repository)
 - Basic understanding of HTML, CSS, and JavaScript
-- Firebase account (for database and authentication)

 ### Installation